simphony/docs/docs/source/yaml.md

 > By convention, they should be in CamelCase.
 The name of ontology classes
 > should start with an uppercase latter, while the name of relationships
 > and attributes should start with a lower case letter.
-> This key is later used the reference the entity from within osp-core
+> This key is later used the reference the entity from within OSP-core
 > in a case sensitive manner.
 > The value of the mapping is a mapping whose format is detailed in the
 > [Ontology entities format](#ontology-entities-format).